Carbon-Chain Chemistry in the Interstellar Medium: Observations

+It has been found that the $^{12}$C/$^{13}$C ratios of carbon-chain species show higher values compared to the local isotopic abundance ratio of about 60 to 70 \citep{milam2005}.
+This so called dilution of $^{13}$C species was first discovered in TMC-1 CP, but has since been found in other starless cores.

-From the observations deriving the $^{13}$C isotopic fractionation of carbon-chain species in dark clouds, dilution of the $^{13}$C species is inferred, i.e., the $^{12}$C/$^{13}$C ratios of carbon-chain molecules are higher than the local elemental abundance ratio \citep[60--70;][]{milam2005}.
-The variations of the $^{12}$C/$^{13}$C ratios of carbon-chain species could give another hint about carbon-chain chemistry in dark clouds.
-This is caused by the following reaction \citep[e.g.,][]{langer1984}:
+Variation of the $^{12}$C/$^{13}$C ratio of carbon-chain species give further constraints on the processes regulating carbon-chain chemistry in dark clouds.
+One important cause of $^{12}$C/$^{13}$C isotopologue abundance variation is the reaction \citep[e.g.,][]{langer1984}:

-The backward reaction is ineffective in cold-temperature conditions ($\sim10$ K), and then the abundance of $^{13}$C$^{+}$ should decrease.
-Ionic and atomic carbons (C$^{+}$ and C) are the main parent species of carbon-chain molecules and the low abundance of $^{13}$C$^{+}$ results in deficient $^{13}$C isotopologues of carbon-chain molecules.
+The backward reaction is ineffective in cold-temperature conditions ($\sim10$ K), so that the abundance of $^{13}$C$^{+}$ should decrease.
+Ionic and atomic carbons (C$^{+}$ and C) are the main parent species of carbon-chain molecules and a low abundance of $^{13}$C$^{+}$ is then expected to result in a deficit of $^{13}$C isotopologues of carbon-chain molecules.
 Table \ref{tab:13C} summarizes the $^{12}$C/$^{13}$C ratios of carbon-chain molecules derived in three starless cores: TMC-1 CP; L1521B; and L134N.
-From Table~\ref{tab:13C}, the following tendencies can be inferred: \begin{enumerate} \item Cyanopolyynes (HC$_{2n+1}$N) have relatively lower $^{12}$C/$^{13}$C ratios compared to the other hydrocarbons.
+From Table~\ref{tab:13C}, the following trends can be inferred: \begin{enumerate} \item Cyanopolyynes (HC$_{2n+1}$N) have relatively lower $^{12}$C/$^{13}$C ratios compared to the other hydrocarbons.
 Especially, the $^{13}$C isotopomers of CCH have high values. \item The $^{12}$C/$^{13}$C ratios are different among the dark clouds.
-The ratios in L134N are relatively low compared to the others. \end{enumerate} The first point may be caused by the isotopomer-exchange reactions mentioned in Section \ref{sec:3_12}.
-Such isotopomer-exchange reactions are not expected for cyanopolyynes.
-In addition, \cite{tani2019} proposed that the high $^{12}$C/$^{13}$C ratios of CCH seem to be caused by reactions between hydrocarbons (CCH, C$_{2}$H$_{2}$, $l,c$-C$_{3}$H) and C$^{+}$.
-If $^{13}$C$^{+}$ is diluted by Reaction (\ref{equ:13C}), these reactions will produce hydrocarbons with high $^{12}$C/$^{13}$C ratios.
+The ratios in L134N are relatively low compared to the others. \end{enumerate} An explanation for the first point was proposed by \citet{tani2019}; the high $^{12}$C/$^{13}$C ratios of CCH seem to be caused by reactions between hydrocarbons (CCH, C$_2$H$_2$, $l,c$-C$_3$H) and C$^+$.
+The formed ions will go back to CCH through reactions including electrons and H$_2$.
+If $^{13}$C$^{+}$ is diluted by reaction (\ref{equ:13C}), these reactions will produce hydrocarbons with high $^{12}$C/$^{13}$C ratios.
+On the other hand, the $^{12}$C/$^{13}$C ratios of cyanopolyynes do not likely change after their formation.
+The second point may be related to the evolution of the starless cores; TMC-1 CP and L1521B are considered to be chemically younger than L134N \citep[e.g.,][]{dickens2000}.